beccacarmichael/GEOM67/README.txt

     accurate at extreme latitudes.
 -   Height and distance calculations will be meters.
 -   Calculations are for potential hours of sunlight, and can’t account for overcast days, storms, etc.
 -   Geospatial data will be provided in WGS 1984 Geocordinate System.
+-   Average sunlight hours and total sunlight hours produces very similar results, as a result of the number of potential hours averaging over the course of the year.
 ###############################################################

 ################### IDENTIFIED BUGS ###########################